kevintruong/til/C-Programming,-Part-1:-Introduction.md

 printf("%p : %s\n", ary, ary);
 printf("%p : %s\n", ptr, ptr);
 ```
 The array is mutable, so we can change its contents (be careful not to write bytes beyond the end of the array though).
-Fortunately 'World' is no longer than 'Hello"
+Fortunately, 'World' is no longer than 'Hello"

-In this case, the char pointer `ptr` points to some read only memory (where the statically allocated string literal is stored), so we cannot change those contents.
+In this case, the char pointer `ptr` points to some read-only memory (where the statically allocated string literal is stored), so we cannot change those contents.
 ```C
 strcpy(ary, "World"); // OK
 strcpy(ptr, "World"); // NOT OK - Segmentation fault (crashes)